Opportunities for Lawyers

 Why do election officials need legal support?

-The past few years have brought an onslaught of threats, harassment, attacks, and distrust directed toward election officials, the vast majority of whom are career civil servants who simply want to oversee free, fair, safe, and accessible elections.
+The past few years have brought an onslaught of threats, harassment, targeting, and distrust directed toward election officials, the vast majority of whom are career civil servants who simply want to oversee free, fair, safe, and accessible elections.

 Per EOLDN, “those seeking help from EOLDN may be facing difficult and stressful circumstances and may feel very isolated.
 They may be concerned that their job is at risk or they may be scared for their safety and the safety of their families.
 Matters might need urgent attention.
 EOLDN’s goal is to match lawyers with clients as efficiently as possible and to do what we can as a matching service to ensure that clients receive prompt, responsive, timely, and competent legal representation.”